lc-cs-172/fall-2025/notes/note-27/note-27.md

 * midterm-2b addendum -- was *optional* -- with limited upside
 * why use objects
 * visitor pattern (details)
+* ---- we got this far today ----
 * iterators (simple Python example)
 * pair programming w/ BST

 ## administrivia

-* please mark your attendance in Google Classroom for today
+* please mark your attendance in Google Classroom for today [didn't happen -- attendence assignment was not posted today]

 * FYI: assignment #9 due date *is pushed out* to Mon 17-Nov-2025
   - promised 2 hours in-class (120 minutes)